 Laura Chadwell — Chief Winemaker, Oak Ridge Winery

 I got my start here in the [San Joaquin] valley, working with some of the oldest vines in Lodi.
-After college, I started working for Woodbridge, where I managed the largest Chardonnay program under the Constellation umbrella, and then moved into New Product Development role, where I worked in all appellations across the state of California.
+After college, I started working for Woodbridge, where I managed the largest Chardonnay program under the Constellation umbrella, and then moved into a New Product Development role, where I worked in all appellations across the state of California.
 In my mind, I always knew I’d end up back in Lodi.
 So when I had the chance to return to the old Zinfandel vines that stole my heart nearly ten years ago, I jumped.
 I love to make wines that speak for themselves — wines that decide what they will be, where I’m just a helping hand to keep them safe and happy.
-I’m really looking forward to the intensity and quality that vintage 2022 will bring, and to get my hands dirty once again.
+I’m really looking forward to the intensity and quality that vintage 2022 will bring, and to getting my hands dirty once again.

 Marilia Nimis-Schrader — Winemaker, Oak Farm Vineyards

 I grew up in Italy in the Prosecco area.
 I remember, as a child, I used to go to my grandfather’s vineyards to help him prune the vines.
 I loved it!
 Deciding then to study Viticulture and Winemaking at college was one of the best choices I have ever made.
-I had some experiences in Italy, but I wanted to learn more; more about international varieties, wine regions and winemaking styles.
+I had some experiences in Italy, but I wanted to learn more; more about international varieties, wine regions, and winemaking styles.
 So, I went to New Zealand, and soon after I landed in Lodi.

 Lodi is different and special.
 If you ask all over the world, not many people know about this wine region, and yet it has so much to offer.
-In Lodi you can grow excellently so many varieties and be truthful to them, and at the same time respect Nature, grapes, water, animals and workers with our LODI RULES [for Sustainable Winegrowing].
+In Lodi, you can grow excellently so many varieties and be truthful to them, and at the same time respect Nature, grapes, water, animals, and workers with our LODI RULES [for Sustainable Winegrowing].

 This is also the Oak Farm philosophy: making quality wines requires a lot and starts from quality grapes, and we do that respecting the terroir.
 I have been working at Oak Farm for three years now and our spirit is what made me stay here.
 I want to keep challenging myself, considering every wine we produce like a child.
-It takes attention, time, work, knowledge and love... a lot of love!
+It takes attention, time, work, knowledge, and love... a lot of love!

 McKensie Smith — Assistant Winemaker, Peltier Winery